Who is eligible?

 All other employees: Health Coverage starts on first of the month following the date you are eligible.
 If you are eligible on the first of the month, your coverage will start immediately.

-If your employer offers this benefit you must enrol unless you have other group coverage.
+If your employer offers this benefit you must enrol unless you have other group or association plan coverage.
 You must provide proof of coverage elsewhere or you will be enrolled with single coverage.

 When will my coverage end?